StellarSand/privacy-settings/Privacy Settings/Brave-Search.md

 - Answer with AI: Select according to your preferences
 - Anonymous local results: On
-- Discussions: On
-- Google fallback mixing: Select accroding to your preferences (Mobile)
+- Google fallback mixing: Select according to your preferences (Mobile)
 - Anonymous usage metrics: Off